Shameless Self Promotion

 Sort of a spin-off on the Art Fuller's Notebook article, this article describes some further work I did trying to track down the origin of a frame full of flies I noticed at CastleArms, down in Springfield, Mass.
 It turned out to be a bit of that, and a bit of a biography of Phil Castleman.
 As usual, Dave Klausmeyer at Fly Tyer did a great job of laying out the article, choosing the photos, etc.

 I have received quite a bit of email concerning the D7, which is most likely a "Queen Bee."
-More details to follow.
+This turned into a second follow up article: